 Our CRM with contacts and leads is now available to anyone in the channel without any special training and accounts.

-Bots on Teams are a great addition to any channel being the tools you invoke anytime you need some specific information.
+Microsoft Teams Chatbot is a great addition to any channel being the tools you invoke anytime you need some specific information.